Roth IRA vs Whole Life Insurance: Ultimate Tax-Free Retirement Comparison [2025]

 Roth IRA:

-A Roth Ira uses after tax dollars.
-The benefit is that all gains in the Roth Ira are income tax free and when you withdraw funds form a Roth Ira, those funds are income tax free.
+A Roth IRA uses after-tax dollars.
+The benefit is that all gains in the Roth IRA are income tax-free and when you withdraw funds from a Roth IRA, those funds are income tax-free.

 Given the different treatment of withdrawals between the plans, Roth IRAs are typically favored by those who expect their retirement income to remain at a high level or even rise in retirement, while traditional IRAs are often more attractive to those who expect their retirement income to decline, putting them in a lower tax bracket.